 I am the conservation programme manager at the Royal Zoological Society of Scotland, the wildlife conservation charity that owns Edinburgh Zoo and Highland Wildlife Park.
 I am currently responsible for managing the conservation breeding programmes for pine hoverflies and pond mud snails, the native biodiversity programme at Highland Wildlife Park and our relationship with the Institute for the Conservation of Wild Animals in Brazil.
 I also managed the reintroduced population of beavers in Knapdale Forest up to completion of the Scottish Beavers project at the end of 2020.
 I continue to remain involved in beaver conservation in Scotland via the Scottish Beaver Forum.

-I am a Marsden-funded research fellow in the Gemmell Lab at the University of Otago in New Zealand interested in the genetics of small populations of threatened species.
-My current work focuses on inbreeding and sperm quality in South Island robins and hihi (stitchbirds), and I am also interested in building better connections between genetics research and conservation management.
-I mainly work with birds, but have also been involved in projects on New Zealand fur seals, and marine ecosystems.
+I was previously a Marsden-funded research fellow in the Gemmell Lab at the University of Otago in New Zealand, studying the genetics of small populations of threatened species.
+My work focused on inbreeding and sperm quality in South Island robins and hihi (stitchbirds).
+I was also involved in projects on New Zealand fur seals, and marine ecosystems.

 Sept 2014 - Dec 2016: University of Otago, NZ - Postdoctoral researcher